Washington Resident & Apollo Astronaut Was Once A Household Name

 Post NASA - and into retirement

-Bill Anders retired from his position as CEO/Chairman of General Dynamics in 1994.
+Bill Anders retired as CEO/Chairman of General Dynamics in 1994.
 He became a resident of Washington and bought a house on the waterfront in the San Juan Islands.
 A 2007 article in Airport Journals, mentioned that Bill disliked the winter in the drizzly San Juans, “so he bought a second dwelling in California.”

 In 1996, he founded Bellingham’s Heritage Flight Museum - originally in Bellingham, then relocated to Burlington, Washington, in 2014.

-He is the last Apollo astronaut flying.
+Until recently, he was the last Apollo astronaut flying.

 ‘He flew two formation demonstrations in a Beech T-34 yesterday at Heritage Flight Museum with Greg Anders acting as flight lead.
 They looked great in the crystal clear Pacific Northwest sky.’ - Pat Fitzpatrick (via Facebook)